 FAQs on Past Year Questions: Shear, Torsion, Bond, Anchorage & Development Length - Topic wise GATE Past Year Papers for Civil Engineering - Civil Engineering (CE)

-1. What is shear in civil engineering?
+1. What is the significance of shear strength in structural engineering?

-3. What is bond in civil engineering?
+3. What are bond and anchorage in reinforced concrete?

 Explore Courses for Civil Engineering (CE) exam